phonchi/Computational-CryoEM/README.md

 1. Display the command line by selecting Tools > General Controls > Command Line.
 1. Execute vop threshold #0 maximum -1000 setMaximum 1.0 (this assumes that the minimum voxel value in the 3D map is larger than 1000).
 This will create a new model #1.
 1. Execute shape sphere radius 30 color red mesh true on the Command Line.
 This will generate a sphere with a 30 Å radius, numbered model #2 (change the radius as needed).
 1. Open Tools > General Controls > Model Panel and deactivate models #0 and #1.
-Then move the sphere (model #2) into model #1 until it is fully contained in that volume.
+Then, move the sphere (model #2) into model #1 until it is fully contained in that volume.
 1. Execute mask #1 #2 on the Command Line.
 This will generate a new model #3 of a solid sphere with a 30 Å radius.
-1. Close models #1 and #2 in Model Panel and make sure model #0 is visible but deactive.
+1. Close models #1 and #2 in the Model Panel and make sure model #0 is visible but deactivated.
-1. Select model #3 (the solid sphere) in Volume Viewer and change its color to red (or something easily distiguishable from the original 3D map) and make it transparent.
+1. Select model #3 (the solid sphere) in Volume Viewer and change its color to red (or something easily distinguishable from the original 3D map) and make it transparent.
 1. Move model #3 to the desired location of the focus mask in the 3D map.
 1. Execute vop resample #3 onGrid #0 on the Command Line.
 This will generate a copy of the solid sphere as a new model #1, now resampled in the same coordinate system as the original 3D map.
 1. Execute measure center #1 on the Command Line.
 This will display the x,y,z coordinates of the mask in pixel coordinates below the command line.
 These coordinates have to be converted to Å by multiplying them with the pixel size of the 3D map before they can be used in cisTEM's Manual Refine panel.